-If a parent does not agree with the decision, the parent should not sign the IPRC Statement of Decision at the meeting.
-The parent may, by providing written notice to the chair of the IPRC, request a second meeting with the committee.
-That request must be given to the Chair of the Committee within 15 calendar days of the parent's receipt of the IPRC decision.
+If a parent / guardian does not agree with the decision, they should not sign the IPRC Statement of Decision at the meeting.
+The parent / guardian may, by providing written notice to the chair of the IPRC, request a second meeting with the committee.
+That request must be given to the Chair of the Committee within 15 calendar days of the parent / guardian's receipt of the IPRC decision.